 dean cosmetic dentistry Listed by nightspire Ransomware Group

-On May 31, 2026, the ransomware group Nightspire added Dean Cosmetic Dentistry to its leak site, confirming that internal files had been exfiltrated from the dental practice during a ransomware attack.
+On May 31, 2026, the ransomware group Nightspire added Dean Cosmetic Dentistry to its leak site, claiming that internal files had been exfiltrated from the dental practice during a ransomware attack.

 Public reporting indicates the dental clinic’s data appeared on the Nightspire leak portal hosted on the clear web.
 The listing states that internal files were taken, though the precise volume and full list of records remain undisclosed at this time.
 No patient count has been published, and the exact date of initial compromise is not confirmed in available reporting.
 The data is not yet indexed in public breach repositories, which is typical for fresh ransomware leaks.